davento/codeStylistTA/back/guidelines_files/README.md

-# List of References Used
+# List of Guideline References Used

+The following lists the references used for the guidelines per programming language this app considers.

 ## Python
 - Guido van Rossum, Barry Warsaw, Alyssa Coghlan (2001).
 PEP 8 – Style Guide for Python Code [https://peps.python.org/pep-0008/](https://peps.python.org/pep-0008/)